 We understand further that the Working Group is currently discussing preliminary recommendations that it intends to publish for public comment soon, in the form of an Initial Report.
 We therefore hope that the presentation of the attached proposal is timely, and will be fully considered by the Working Group…

 Your assessment is correct.
-The initial report is close to production; however, the WG does not anticipate producing a complete report or set of recommendations prior to the approaching meeting in Hyderabad—it is instead anticipated by the end of this year.
-The WG will have a draft set of recommendations prepared for community discussion there.
+The initial report is close to production; however, the WG will not produce a complete report or set of recommendations prior to the meeting in Hyderabad—it is instead anticipated be delivered prior to the end of this year.
+The WG will have a draft set of recommendations prepared for community discussion in Hyderabad.

-The small group proposal, unfortunately, is not timely.
+The small group proposal, unfortunately, is not timely, and the small group is likely aware of that.
 Following the approximate two-year life of this PDP, the WG has reached most of its final conclusions and is nearing publication of its report.
 During that time, the WG continually urged members of the GAC, and IGOs, to participate in the WG.
-Regrettably, participation was sporadic, and the occasional input of IGO representatives was stressed as representing only individual positions.
+Regrettably, participation was sporadic; no IGO joined the WG as an active member, and the occasional input of IGO representatives was stressed as representing only individual positions and not those of the IGOs that employ them.

-This notwithstanding, the WG’s co-chairs advise that the proposal’s untimely arrival does not present great difficulty for the WG, and it placed the proposal on its meeting agenda for 13 October.
-However, we’re further advised by the co-chairs that given the fact that the tenets of the proposal are incongruent with the WG’s preliminary conclusions, and that IGOs did not participate in the WG in a way that would help make their positions known to and understood by community volunteers in the WG, it is unlikely that the WG will abandon its conclusions and adopt those of the IGOs.
+This history notwithstanding, the WG’s co-chairs advised the Council that the proposal’s untimely arrival did not present great difficulty for the WG, and it placed the proposal on its meeting agendas for 13 and 20 October and discussed it at length.
+However, we’ve been further advised by the co-chairs that, given that the tenets of the proposal are incongruent with the WG’s preliminary conclusions (as the IGOs are well aware, as they have made clear that they are closely monitoring the WG’s deliberations), and that IGOs did not participate in the WG in a way that sought to reconcile their positions with those adopted after extensive data analysis by the community volunteers in the WG, it is unlikely that the WG will abandon its conclusions and adopt those of the IGOs.

-It is baffling that, knowing this PDP was well under way, these parties disregarded an opportunity to integrate their interests into this ongoing work and reconstituted a proposal previously duly considered and declined by the community.
+It is frustrating and unfortunate that, knowing this PDP was under way, these parties disregarded an opportunity to integrate their interests and knowledge into its ongoing work and instead reconstituted a proposal which was previously considered and declined by the community.
+Unfortunately, the fact that the Board permitted these IGOs to introduce the subject of an ongoing PDP into discussions directly with the Board may have encouraged this course of action.

 By way of example of this incongruity, according to the small group proposal (emphasis added):